Jack Lynch: The economy

 In the party's election manifesto in 1977 Fianna Fáil promised a whole range of new economic measures.
 These measures included the abolition of car tax, rates on houses and a number of other vote-winning "sweeteners".
-A new Department of Economic Planning and Development was set up to kick-start Ireland's flagging economy and to implement these new measures.
+A new Department of Economic Planning and Development was established to kick-start Ireland's flagging economy and to implement these new measures.
 The government abolished domestic rates on houses and unemployment fell from 106,000 to 90,000 between 1977 and 1979, however, other actions that were taken were not so productive.
 In 1978, the Irish economy recorded the biggest deficit for an advanced country at 17.6% deficit.
 The national debt increased by £2 billion in the same period, protest marches by PAYE workers, an increase in electricity charges and the oil crisis of 1979 also caused problems for the government and its economic policy.

 Party discipline

 The year 1978 saw the first open revolt in party discipline.
 There was an open mutiny by many backbenchers when the Minister for Finance, George Colley, attempted to impose a 2% levy on farmers.
 Although the levy was widely popular with the electorate, Colley was forced into a humiliating climbdown at the behest of the backbenchers and the authority of the government was shaken – particularly when the levy withdrawal was met with mass protests.

-There was similar tension when a vote on the Family Planning Bill was proposed in the Dáil by the Minister for Health, Charles Haughey.
-The legislation proposed that only married people with a prescription could be dispensed contraception and was described as "an Irish solution to an Irish problem".
-Minister Jim Gibbons, who was a devout Catholic and had a deep hatred of Haughey, failed to turn up and vote for this important legislation.
-It was the only time when a TD, let alone a cabinet Minister, was allowed flout the party whip in Fianna Fáil and damaged Lynch's authority when he failed to dismiss the Minister from the government and expel him from the parliamentary party.
+Charles Haughey, the Minister for Health, proposed the Health (Family Planning) Bill 1979, which provided for the availability of contraception with a prescription.
+Jim Gibbons, the Minister for Agriculture, who was a devout Catholic and had a deep hatred of Haughey, failed to attend and vote for this legislation.
+It was the only time when a TD, let alone a cabinet Minister, was allowed to flout the party whip in Fianna Fáil and damaged Lynch's authority when he failed to dismiss the minister from the government and expel him from the parliamentary party.
 As well as this, a group of backbench TDs began to lobby other TDs in support of Charles Haughey, should a leadership election arise.
 This group, known as the "gang of five," consisted of Jackie Fahey, Tom McEllistrim, Seán Doherty, Mark Killilea and Albert Reynolds.